-- 1.1 Hallam Solicitors, a recognised sole practice, authorised and regulated by the Solicitors Regulation Authority (SRA), agrees to the following outcome to the investigation: - a.
-Hallam Solicitors will pay a financial penalty in the sum of £2,000, under Rule 3.1(b) of the SRA Regulatory and Disciplinary Procedure Rules - b. to the publication of this agreement, under Rule 9.2 of the SRA Regulatory and Disciplinary Procedure Rules - c.
-Hallam Solicitors will pay the costs of the investigation of £600, under Rule 10.1 and Schedule 1 of the SRA Regulatory and Disciplinary Procedure Rules.
+1.1 Mr Kim Collings, currently a freelance solicitor of Kim Collings, and formerly the sole owner and manager of the recognised sole practice Kim Collings Solicitors, all authorised and regulated by the Solicitors Regulation Authority (SRA), agrees to the following outcome to our investigation:

+a.
+Mr Kim Collings will pay a financial penalty in the sum £2,000, under Rule 3.1(b) of the SRA Regulatory and Disciplinary Procedure Rules.

+- b.
+Mr Kim Collings undertakes to not conduct any transactional legal work or handle client monies, from the date of this agreement, or conduct work that is in scope of The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017, and all subsequent amendments to this legislation. - c. to the publication of this agreement, under Rule 9.2 of the SRA Regulatory and Disciplinary Procedure Rules. - d.
+Mr Kim Collings will pay the costs of the investigation of £1,350, under Rule 10.1 and Schedule 1 of the SRA Regulatory and Disciplinary Procedure Rules.